-The members of the Compensation and Benefits Committee are Ernst G. Hoyer, Barbara A. Payne and Dr. James H. Beeson.
-Dr. Beeson joined the committee in February 2007.
+The members of the Compensation and Benefits Committee are Ernst G. Hoyer, Barbara A. Payne and James H. Beeson.
 No member of the committee is a present or former officer of the Company or any subsidiary.
 There are no other interlocks.
 No member of the Committee, his or her family, or his or her affiliate was a party to any material transactions with the Company or any subsidiary since the beginning of the last completed fiscal year.
-No executive officer of the Company serves as an executive officer, director, or member of a compensation committee of any other entity, an executive officer or director of which is a member of the Compensation and Benefits Committee of UTMD.
+No executive officer of the Company serves as an executive officer, director or member of a compensation committee of any other entity, an executive officer or director of which is a member of the Compensation and Benefits Committee of UTMD.